 Which factors tend to increase the chances of workers getting injured on the job?
 To find the answer, we turned to three industry experts at Builders Mutual.

-According to Risk Management Technical Manager Sean Purcell, Senior Claims Adjuster Wendy Maunu, and Director of Claims Tina Hill, injuries most often result from a lack of planning, a lack of training, or a lack of leadership on the job-site.
+According to Risk Management expert Sean Purcell, Senior Claims Adjuster Wendy Maunu, and Director of Claims Tina Hill, injuries most often result from a lack of planning, a lack of training, or a lack of leadership on the job-site.

 To address these factors, our experts created a checklist to ensure you are thinking about injury prevention from every angle.